italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

 .. note::
   The Access Token revocation implies revoking all the Refresh Tokens linked to it.

-The OP WILL HAVE TO revoke the token specified in the request and WILL HAVE TO end the Single Sign-On session, if it is still active.
+The OP will have to revoke the token specified in the request and will have to end the Single Sign-On session, if it is still active.

 .. seealso::